What’s a Softswitch?

 Softswitch Classes

+There are two divisions of classes with VoIP switches, class 4 and class 5.
 Class 4 switches are designed to securely route and monitor high amounts of VoIP traffic over long distances.
 Think of class 4 switches as secretaries.
 When a call is made to an office, the secretary moves the call to the intended recipient.
 The secretary notifying the recipient and moving the call along to other switches and end users is, in essence, the purpose of class 4 switches.
 Keep in mind that these class 4 switch secretaries can also handle extra features, such as billing and call data reporting.
+Class 5 switches provide features to the end user.
+For VoIP resellers, these switches deliver your product to the end user.
+A class 5 switch not only routes calls, but they also provide your end user features such as:- Voicemail

 - Auto attendants